econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

 ![](assets/sparrow06.png)

 On the left-hand side of the Sparrow Wallet interface there are six tabs.
 The <kbd>Transactions</kbd> tab is where you can see information related to the transactions in this watch-only wallet.
 The <kbd>Send</kbd> tab is where you can create the PSBTs to then sign with Passport via QR code or microSD card.
-The <kbd>Receive</kbd> tab is where you can generate receive address for your Passport without having to retreive the Passport and log into it.
+The <kbd>Receive</kbd> tab is where you can generate receive address for your Passport without having to retrieve the Passport and log into it.
 The <kbd>Addresses</kbd> tab shows several deposit and change addresses as well as any balances.
 The <kbd>UTXOs</kbd> tab shows any unspent transaction outputs and a small graph charting the history.
 Finally, the <kbd>Settings</kbd> tab is where you can see detailed information about the watch-only wallet such as the master fingerprint, derivation path, & xpub.

 If you imported your Passport wallet from file, you still need to scan an address to verify with your Passport.
 Navigate to the `Receive` tab in Sparrow Wallet, this will bring up a Bitcoin receive address along with the QR code.